 Why Ashbrook is Positioned to Solve This Problem:

 Ashbrook is the only organization in the country that is positioned to take on this critical national challenge.
-More than 17,000 teachers, representing all 50 states, have participated in Ashbrook’s residential and online courses, webinars, professional development programs, and seminars at historic sites.
+Thousands of teachers, representing all 50 states, have participated in Ashbrook’s residential and online courses, webinars, professional development programs, and seminars at historic sites.

 Ashbrook’s plan is to transform how American history, government, and civics is taught in classrooms.
 Ashbrook proposes to educate thousands of teachers to teach using primary source documents.
 To accomplish this, Ashbrook will offer teachers a set of seven programs that will provide the kind of sustained education necessary to change how American history is taught in classrooms across our country:

 - Online Resources on www.TeachingAmericanHistory.org

 - Ashbrook Weekend Colloquia on American History and Government

 - Ashbrook Seminars on American History and Government

 - Ashbrook Roundtables on American History and Government